pakeke-constructor/UNIVERSITY/COSC261/TM_&_compute/TuringMachine.md

 The a is read symbol
 The b is write symbol
-and R stands for move tape right.
-(L stands for go left.)
+and R stands for move pointer right.
+(L stands for go left; N for no move.)

 The TM reads a symbol each iteration.
 When it reads it, it goes to